University of North Florida: John A. Delaney Student Union

 The John A. Delaney Student Union, which opened in 2009, contains a two-story bookstore, restaurants, game-room, auditorium, art gallery, ballroom, bank, and amphitheater.
 It is the home of UNF Student Government, The Spinnaker, Spinnaker Television, Spinnaker Radio, the Office of Fraternity & Sorority Life, the LGBT Resource Center, and other student organizations.
 The Student Union comprises two buildings, with a covered walkway in between known as "Osprey Plaza".
 The structure cost $50 million to construct and is a LEED-certified building.
 It is also one of the first Gold LEED-certified buildings in Jacksonville.

-Museum
+Museum of Contemporary Art Jacksonville

 UNF acquired the Museum of Contemporary Art Jacksonville in 2009 as a cultural resource.
 The affiliation with the museum allows UNF to improve the facility's operations and marketing.
 Credit-bearing art classes and student art shows are planned.
 The acquisition is expected to improve the museum and UNF's art and design programs, increase UNF's downtown presence, and strengthen ties with the city.
 Coincidentally, UNF's Downtown Center which operated from 1978 to 1987 was in the building before it became the art museum.